Vocal Cord Paralysis

 Team of Voice Experts

 You'll have access to one of the few comprehensive voice care programs in the Southeast and its team of voice experts.
-Your care team will include laryngologists -- ear, nose, and throat (ENT) doctors with advanced training in voice disorders -- and highly specialized speech pathologists.
+Your care team will include laryngologists -- ENT doctors with advanced training in voice disorders -- and highly specialized speech pathologists.
 We treat all laryngeal conditions, including voice problems, upper airway breathing problems, and swallowing disorders -- all of which may be affected by vocal cord paralysis.

 Highly Trained ENT Surgeons